Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Analytical modelling

 where we have used the non-linear matter power spectrum, $P_\mathrm{NL}(k)$, as suggested by \citet{bridle2007dark}.
 This modification, known as the non-linear alignment model, has been found empirically to improve the fit of the model at non-linear scales.

-Given the definition of $f_{\mathrm{IA}}$, it is clear that $P_{\delta\mathrm{E}}(k)$ is negative.
-Theoretically the model predicts that B-mode power spectra are zero to first order, although as discussed previously $P_\mathrm{BB}$ may be non-zero in practice due to shape noise.
+Theoretically the model predicts that B-mode power spectra are zero to first order, although as discussed previously, $P_\mathrm{BB}$ may be non-zero in practice due to shape noise or to higher-order non-linear contributions, although these would be small \citep{blazek2019beyond}.

-Note that Eqs. (\ref{eq:PSDELA}) and (\ref{eq:PSEELA}) also depend on redshift but for brevity we have omitted the $z$-dependence, here and in all subsequent related equations.
+Note that equations~(\ref{eq:PSDELA}) and (\ref{eq:PSEELA}) also depend on redshift but for brevity we have omitted the $z$-dependence, here and in all subsequent related equations.